loading spinner

 4. Stay Rooted in Meaning

-Finally, come back to purpose.
-What does it mean to live an intentional life?
-What kind of impact do you want to create with your new foundation?
+Finally, come back to your core purpose of rebuilding yourself.
+What does it truly mean for you to live an intentional life?
+Now that the initial dust has settled, consider the kind of lasting impact you want to create with this sturdy new foundation.

 If you’ve made it this far, you already understand one thing—this wasn’t just about “fixing” your life.
 It was about creating a new one, brick by brick, from the inside out.